J-Andersen-UvA/shogunPostFuncs/ReadMe.md

 This project consists of two main Python scripts:

 1. `getDataScene.py`: This script handles the extraction of actor and marker data from Shogun Post and exports it to CSV files.
-2. `shogunPostHSLExecutor.py`: This script provides a wrapper to execute HSL (Human Script Language) commands in Shogun Post using a temporary file to capture the output.
+2. `shogunPostHSLExecutor.py`: This script provides a wrapper to execute HSL commands in Shogun Post using a temporary file to capture the output.

 ## Files